 Our walking tour guide said that another must-try in Sarajevo is baklava, and apparently (although I didn't get a chance to try myself), Baklava Dućan is the best spot in town.

-I absolutely loved our Sarajevo walking tour - our guide was really funny and told us all about Sarajevo in an engaging and fun manner.
-You can pay how much you feel the tour was worth (they're never actually free).
+I really enjoyed our Sarajevo walking tour - our guide was really funny and told us all about Sarajevo in an engaging and fun manner.

 Baščaršija and Sebilj